When is it Ok to Let Your Baby Watch TV?

 Is TV Bad For Babies?

 That go-to last resort may do more harm than good when it comes to your baby’s development.
-Research published in the journal JAMA Pediatrics in August 2023 found that one-year-olds exposed to screen time developed delays in communication and problem-solving at ages 2 and 4 years old.
-While the study found an association between screen use and developmental milestones, it didn’t directly look for a cause and effect connection.
-That said, in the 7097 children that were part of the study, researchers found that the more screen time they had, the greater the chances of developmental delays.
+Research published in JAMA Pediatrics in August 2023 found that one-year-olds exposed to screen time developed delays in communication and problem-solving at ages 2 and 4 years old.
+While the study found an association between screen use and developmental milestones, it didn’t directly prove cause and effect.
+That said, among the 7,097 children in the study, researchers discovered that the more screen time babies had, the greater their chances of developmental delays.

 When Can Babies Watch TV?

-Those latest findings offer one more reason to follow the official guidelines by the the World Health Organization (WHO) and the American Academy of Pediatrics (AAP)—both of which discourage any “sedentary screen time” for children younger than 2 years old, whether on a tv screen, computer, or mobile device, and recommend limiting sedentary screen time to less than one hour for kids age 2-5.
+Those findings give parents another reason to follow the official guidelines from the World Health Organization (WHO) and the American Academy of Pediatrics (AAP).
+Both discourage any “sedentary screen time” for children younger than 2 years old—whether it’s on a TV screen, computer, or mobile device.
+For children ages 2–5, the recommendation is to limit screen time to less than one hour per day.

-In summary, babies should not watch tv or have any screen time until after 24 months of age.
+So, can babies watch TV?
+The short answer is no. Experts agree that babies should not have screen time until after 24 months of age.

 Alternatives to Toddler Screen Time

-With screens off the options list, there are some other ways to keep your baby happy and entertained:
+If screens are off the table, don’t worry—there are plenty of healthy ways to keep your baby happy and entertained:

-Limit “captive” time to an hour or less.
-The WHO recommends babies younger than 2 years old shouldn’t be in a high chair, stroller, or even wearable carrier for more than an hour at a time.
-So if you are going out to dinner or for a long walk, limit it to 60 minutes or less.
-(Children ages 3 and 4 should also be allowed some free-range time after an hour of sitting.)
+- Limit “captive” time to an hour or less.
+The WHO recommends that babies under 2 years old shouldn’t be kept in strollers, high chairs, or carriers for more than 60 minutes at a stretch.
+Kids 3 and 4 also need free-range time after sitting still.